3 Steps to Defining an Inbound Marketing Channel Promotion Strategy

 Owned channels: These are the channels you have complete control over.
 Everyday social promotion and social selling activity that builds your reputation (activity in forums, social engagement with prospects) are included here.
 Your website and blog should also be considered as promotional resources in the owned channel mix.

 Of course each channel has areas of overlap: sponsored content on a third party site might be considered paid and earned, while LinkedIn longform (Pulse) posts are on the border of earned and owned.
 Combined, all digital channels are known as converged media.

 3 Steps To Designing A Digital Channel Promotion Strategy To Support an Inbound Marketing Campaign

 1. Define The Theme Of Your Messaging

-Regardless of the target channel, the message of your promotional content must be tied back to the theme of the campaign, content hub and the persona challenge you are addressing.
+Regardless of the target channel, the message of your promotional content must be tied back to the theme of the inbound marketing campaign, content hub and the persona challenge you are addressing.

 To maintain consistency of message and achieve higher conversion rates, all promotional content formats must keep personas front of mind.
 Developing promotional content formats should be part of your inbound planning process.
 This ensures promotion ties into the message of the overarching campaign, and gives a clear view of the hub content you need to promote.

 Remember, as your personas and content topics have been informed by real client and industry data, you know exactly the content your personas want to read, plus will have identified a list of the online channels they regularly view.